mhallin79/lillen/guides/bedding.md

 </div>

 ## Electric Bed
 The electric bed has a standard double bed mattress.
-It is provided with
+It is provided with,

 - A double bed doona
 - Charcoal matress protector